radrbiz/radar-wallet/README.md

 Openssl 1.0.x is needed to support wallet data encryption.
 You need to install it by yourself.
 We offer a prebuild Windows version of openssl in this repository, which is compiled by Visual Studio 2017.
 You can use your own build if you want.

-Use Qt Creator to open `RadarWallet.pro`, and run build.
+Use Qt Creator to open `RadarWallet.pro`, and run build.

 A command line tool `radar-tool` is used to generate address and sign transactions, you can find it in this project - [radrbiz/radar-tool](https://github.com/radrbiz/radar-tool).
-Copy this tool to the same path of the executable binary - RadarTool.
+Copy this tool to the same path of the executable binary - RadarWallet.

 That's all.
 Enjoy using it.